 Now, I don’t like to hold a stock or options into a data release because that goes against my strategy.
 The catalyst run-up didn’t work as well as I expected.

 I sold my AMRN call contracts for about a breakeven trade.
-I held these for a long time and it’s finally getting a run.
-However, again, I don’t want to hold into a catalyst event because this is such a risky strategy.
+I held these for a long time and it was finally getting a run.
+However, again, I didn’t want to hold into a catalyst event because this is such a risky strategy.
 While some shares increase their value dramatically, they can also drop just as substantially.
 However, some risk-taking traders profited from the catalysts.

 If you’re interested in taking advantage of the volatility of biotech stocks, the catalyst system can show you how to time your entry and exit points for maximum profit potential.

-If you want to trade biotech stocks, that means you need to research those companies.
-It doesn’t mean you need to know the company like the back of your hand.
-You just need to know it well enough to know what’s going on.
-For example, I focus on the drugs in the pipeline, the managers, company history, earnings and insider buying.
+If you want to trade biotech stocks, learning how to research stocks should be your first step.
+You don’t need to know the company like the back of your hand, but you should know it well enough to understand what’s going on.
+For example, I focus on the drugs in the pipeline, the managers, company history, earnings, and insider buying.
 This should be enough to get you started developing a biotech stocks watch list and trading plan.
 For more insight in trading stocks, including biotech stocks, tune in to our podcasts.

 Kyle Dennis’ new, 5 min strategy is poised to double account sizes weekly!
 “I got out of GE trade at 379% $0.16-$0.77, thanks Kyle!”
 Said client Lance P. Check out the free training that started it all.
 (View Free Training)

 SuperNova Service Leading Clients to 5-Figure Profits Consistently